Skip to content

 servery --dav --bind 0.0.0.0

-This advertises WebDAV (with the compliance class clients expect to mount read-write), answers PROPFIND/OPTIONS, and serves files — but rejects all writes.
+This honestly advertises WebDAV compliance class 1, answers PROPFIND/OPTIONS, and serves files — but rejects all writes and locking methods.
 Good for letting people mount-and-browse safely.

 Read/write mount